 How To Pay for Compass

-As an early-career researcher, investing in your professional development is important for your success.
+As a researcher, prioritizing your professional development is essential for success in your career.
 We know it can be difficult to find funding for these opportunities.

-To help, we describe several funding sources that could support your participation in Compass, which costs $2,000.
+To help, we provide a list of funding sources that you can leverage to support your participation in the Compass program.
+The cost for the Faculty Track is $2,000, and the cost for the Postdoc Track is $500.
 The program is a valuable investment in your career, leadership, and management skills.
 Here are some potential funding sources you can explore:

 Startup Funds